How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 Wise (Formerly Transferwise) For Paying Vietnamese Suppliers

 Transferwise is another solid way to send money and was previously our preferred way of paying factories in China.
-Cosmo Sourcing is a service used to make international payments and is one of the most widely used services.
+Cosmo Sourcing is one of the most widely used services for making international payments.
 TransferWise is one of the most extensive online payment services, and the company has meager fees ranging from 0.55%-2.85%.
 The funds are usually loaded immediately; suppliers can withdraw them to their bank accounts.

 Wyre For Paying Vietnamese Suppliers